YuccaMedia/pirate-bootcamp/quest-2/README.md

 # 🌊 Quest 2 - Set Sail with Solana Programs

-📘 Solana programs scale really well with large data sets, since they can execute in parallel on varying slices of the blockchain’s data.
+📘 Solana programs scale really well with large data sets, since they can execute in parallel on varying slices of the blockchain's data.
-That’s how one single program is able to manage our map of the high seas!
+That's how one single program is able to manage our map of the high seas!

 You're going to learn how to write a program that can manage a player's position and how to save and distribute SOL and SPL tokens from within a program.
 We will also learn how to do a local setup for an Anchor program and a Next.js client.